shardsofblue/virginia-court-data/final-memo.md

 Finally, the R code is messy and difficult to reproduce.
 This is a result of learning and applying the language on the fly.
 Since an important part of this analysis was finishing it on deadline, clean code was not my priority; but I could and should clean it up given the time.

-## Next Steps
-### Verification and Fairness
-- Compare against the Emerald journal's findings
-- Speak with county clerks to ensure proper understanding of crime codes and crime descriptions, as needed
-- Interview county prosecutors, judges, legal experts, county clerks

-### Further Reporting and Analysis
-- Dive deeper into each county to look for outlier cases skewing results
-- Clean crime codes (before aggregating) for analysis
-- More deeply analyze report from USSC (FOIA underlying data) and Emerald journal
-- Discuss methodology with Herald reporters
-- Compare rates of sentencing with census data on racial demographics for deeper context within counties
-- Find especially interesting cases to use as anecdotes: interview relevant parties (defendants, judges, prosecutors, etc.), preferably on location to be able to add descriptors of the areas in question
-- Examine how the disparity has changed over time

-### Code Adjustments
-- Clean up existing R code for better utility and reproducibility
-- Tweak aggregation to add birthday, sex and offense date as differentiating factors

 ## Narrative Example
 The most effective examples would be to find paired cases, one black and one white, for which the charges are the same but the sentence is greater for the black than the white person.
 Drilling into the data this way will be more effective once the charge data are cleaned and more controls are in place as mentioned above, but as it stands I found the following illustrative case: